Academic Staff and Fellows

 - MICHIOKA Takenobu

-- Associate Professor Doctor of Enginnering
+- Professor Doctor of Enginnering

 - Department/Mechanical Engineering Graduate school/Mechanical Engineering